nickphelps/immutable-redux-example/README.md

 # Using Immutable.js with Redux

-Simple example using [Immutable.js] with [Redux] vs using plain JavaScript data structures.
+> This repo is designed for teaching purposes.

-Note that this repo is designed for teaching purposes.
+Simple example using [Immutable.js] with [Redux].

 [Immutable.js]:https://facebook.github.io/immutable-js/
 [Redux]:https://redux.js.org/